AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **SimplifiedStackSizes**:

-    - Vanilla-esque stack sizes
+    - Vanilla-esque stack sizes.

-    - Ammo scrapping provides more resources
+    - Ammo scrapping provides more resources.

 - **SmeltingPlus**:

-    - 3 slots in forges, with text alignment
+    - 3 slots in forges, with text alignment.

-    - Craft out clay, sand or rock in 1 units (OCD relief)
+    - Craft out clay, sand or rock in 1 units (OCD relief).

-    - Sand smelts at 1:5 ratio instead of 1:4
+    - Sand smelts at 1:5 ratio instead of 1:4.

-- **StayLongerAnimalCorpse**: Disappears after 10 minutes instead of 5
+- **StayLongerAnimalCorpse**: Disappears after 10 minutes instead of 5.

-- **StayLongerPlayerBackpack**: Disappears after 5 hours isntead of 1
+- **StayLongerPlayerBackpack**: Disappears after 5 hours isntead of 1.

-- **StayLongerZombieLoot**: Disappears after 1 hour instead of 20 minutes
+- **StayLongerZombieLoot**: Disappears after 1 hour instead of 20 minutes.

-- **TacticalRiflePlus**: Removed 3 round burst, magazine size 36 instead of 30
+- **TacticalRiflePlus**: Removed 3 round burst, magazine size 36 instead of 30.

 - **Tires2Wheels**: You make wheels with acid OR tires you find in the world.